[6 MIN READ]

 The CDC recommends an annual flu shot for everyone age 6 months and older.
-Around half of Americans get their flu shot every year, and it’s important to get your shot early – especially before seeing lots of friends and family during the holiday season.
+Around half of Americans get their flu shot every year, and it’s important to get your shot early — especially before seeing lots of friends and family during the holiday season.
 Typically, most doctors’ offices and clinics receive their supplies of flu shots in September, so September or October is the ideal time to get vaccinated.

 It’s a common myth that the flu vaccine can give you the flu.
-Like the COVID vaccine, you may have muscle aches, fever or other reactions to the vaccine within a couple of days of receiving it, but this is your immune system at work.
+Like the COVID vaccine, you may have muscle aches, soreness, fever or other reactions to the vaccine within a couple of days of receiving it, but this is your immune system at work.
 It also takes a couple of weeks for the vaccine to be fully effective.

 Visit your local pharmacy, primary care provider or Providence ExpressCare location to receive your flu shot.